 The Network of Elected Officials is coordinated by the two project partners DYPALL Network and the European Democracy Youth Network (EDYN).

-You can check the full report at the following link: Coming Soon
+You can check the full report here

 An international online multiplier event for at least 100 participants will be organized to share the key outcomes and outputs of the project and allow stakeholders from different countries, beyond the local level reached through the local multipliers, to meet and exchange.
 They will have a chance to share their experiences with the project results, their views and actual use of the tools, guidelines and mechanisms for the engagement of young people in policy-making and decision-making processes.